aleexxmorenno/aleexxmorenno/README.md

 # Hi there, I'm Alejandro Moreno 👋

 ### Business and Data Analyst | AI & Machine Learning Specialist
-Experienced in transforming complex data into actionable insights and developing intelligent systems. [cite_start]Currently pursuing an **MSc in Artificial Intelligence and Machine Learning** at EDEM  [cite_start]and preparing for the **Google Cloud Professional ML Engineer** certification[cite: 4].
+Experienced in transforming complex data into actionable insights and developing intelligent systems.
+Currently pursuing an **MSc in Artificial Intelligence and Machine Learning** at EDEM and preparing for the **Google Cloud Professional ML Engineer** certification.

 ---